tekknolagi/tekknolagi.github.com/_posts/2026-04-04-value-numbering.md

 > analyze the φ-function, and it must assign a unique, new value number to the
 > result.

+So: we can treat phis as opaque and it works as-is.
+Otherwise we have to do a little more work.

 It also talks about eliminating useless phis, which is optional, but would the strengthen global value numbering pass: it makes more information transparent.